virtuozzo/cloudscripting-docs/docs/reference/docker-actions.md

 #Docker Actions

-Specific Cloud Scripting actions for Docker containers include operations of volumes, links and environment variables management.
+Specific Cloud Scripting actions for Docker containers include operations of *volumes*, *links* and *environment variables* management.
 <br>
 ##Volumes

 There are three available parameters to set Docker `volumes`:
 - `volumes` - list   of the volume paths
 - `volumeMounts` - mount configurations
-- `volumesFrom` - list of nodes the volumes are importedfrom
+- `volumesFrom` - list of nodes the volumes are imported from

 All of the fields are set within the Docker object:
 ```